The waitlist is open for the Plant-based Intuitive eating program

 grab it

 Choosing the best prenatal vitamin can feel confusing and overwhelming, especially if you’re a plant-based mama-to-be!
 Picking the right prenatal for your needs is really important for both you and baby, and the truth is that most prenatals fall short in many nutrients, particularly if you’re predominantly plant-based or vegan.
-Let’s break down why you need a prenatal vitamin, what to look for, and which prenatal vitamins are currently at the top of the PBM list.
+Let’s break down why you need a prenatal vitamin and what to look for when you’re shopping the supplement aisle.

 how to pick the best prenatal vitamin